JRice15/global_outage_detection/README.md

-# global_outage_detection
+# Global Outage Detection with OWL-I

 Code for "Global Power Outage Detection at the Kilometer Scale from Satellite Nighttime Lights".
-Preprint available at https://doi.org/10.31223/X5B507
+Preprint available on EarthArXiv: Rice et al. 2026 (https://doi.org/10.31223/X5B507)

 OWL-I (the **O**utage Frame**w**ork for **L**uminosity **I**nterruptions) is the first 1-km resolution, standardized, calibrated, and reproducible global outage detection method derived from satellite nighttime light observations, described in an upcoming publication Rice et al. (in review).

+The OWL-I USA dataset, produced with this model, is available on Zenodo [here](https://doi.org/10.5281/zenodo.20433557)

 This codebase is designed to be run on the NERSC supercomputing system.